hollowaytape/kuro-no-ken/notes.md

    * Whoops, it was reinserting the pre-repacked version of the file, and rewriting the pre-repacked version.
 Fixed

 KIES.SMI = 32940-3377a

+# Good dumping strategy
+* Open save state #8, replace 03YSK with the desired filename, and dump from 0x26d00 with slice_memory.py.